devkaran-k-eq/react-learning/18-react-redux-rtq/src/features/posts/poseSlice.md

 ---

 If you'd like, I can show how to **display this in a component** and how the data looks after `createEntityAdapter`.
 Want to see that?

+---

+### 💬 Think of tags like post-its:

+- `providesTags` is like putting a sticky note on your data saying “this is Product:1”
+- `invalidatesTags` is like saying “throw away anything labeled Product:1 and get it fresh again”

+---